dalibo/emaj/docs/en/multiGroupsFunctions.rst

 Other considerations
 --------------------

-A tables groups list may contain duplicate values, *NULL* values or empty strings.
+A table groups list may contain duplicate values, *NULL* values or empty strings.
 These *NULL* values or empty strings are simply ignored.
-If a tables group name is listed several times, only one occurrence is kept.
+If a table group name is listed several times, only one occurrence is kept.

 The order of the groups in the groups list is not meaningful.
 During the E-Maj operation, the processing order of tables only depends on the priority level defined for each table, and, for tables having the same priority level, from the alphabetic order of their schema and table names.